DIDSR/DomId/docs/add_model.md

             self.model = model

         def _inference(self, x):
+            # ...

         def infer_d_v_2(self, x, inject_domain):
+            # ...

         def _cal_reconstruction_loss_helper(self, x,y):
+            # ...

         # Implement any additional methods necessary for your model
         def _cal_loss_(self, x, y):
+            # ...

     return CustomModel
 ```

 ## Step 2: Implement a trainer function if needed

 When integrating your model into the `domid` package,
 you have the option to utilize an existing trainer from the package or define a new trainer that caters
 to the specific needs of your model.
-Below are details on both approaches:
+Below are details on both approaches.

 ### Using an Existing Trainer

 `domid` includes several generic trainers that are designed to work with a variety of models.
-For example, `trainer_cluster.py, which is compatible with VaDE and DEC models.
+For example, `trainer_cluster.py`, which is compatible with VaDE and DEC models.

 ### Defining a New Trainer

 If the existing trainers do not meet the specific requirements of your model,
 you may need to define a new trainer.
 This involves:

 **Creating a Trainer Class:** Define a class in Python that encapsulates all